GiancarloMCorrea/myWebsite/content/en/post/OFI-workshop/index.md

 - **Case 2**: Uses marginal length compositions.
 Growth modeled using parametric LAA.
 - **Case 3**: Uses marginal length compositions and conditional length-at-age data.
 Growth modeled using parametric LAA.

-You can also find more examples on [Github](https://github.com/GiancarloMCorrea/AKWHAM).
+You can also find more examples at [this Github repository](https://github.com/GiancarloMCorrea/AKWHAM).